zenomt/jsonld-terse/api.md

 Modifying and Deleting Resources
 --------------------------------
 If supported, an existing resource can be partially modified using the `PATCH` method.
-The effect (not necessarily the implementation) is that for each subject and predicate in the request's default graph serialization, all triples with the same subject and predicate are deleted from the resource's graph, and then all triples from the request body's default graph are merged to the resource's graph.
+The effect is that for each subject and predicate represented in the request's default graph serialization, all triples with the same subject and predicate in the resource's graph are replaced with the corresponding triples from the request body's default graph.
+Note that the serialization permits identifying a subject and predicate with no objects (and therefore no triples).

 Example: Given an existing resource state for `https://example.com/api/example` (expressed here as [N-Triples][])